SunCityCenterAdsAndEvents.com

 SAT.
 NOV 15 - WORLD OF DANCE!

-Time to be announced but save the date! at Community Hall.
+Doors open 5:00 p.m.; Program 6:00 – 8:30 p.m. at SCC Community Hall – 1910 S. Pebble Beach Blvd.
 We’re featuring two stages, one on the main stage and the other on the floor in front of the stage.
 We have Ballroom, Line, Latin Fitness, Chinese Traditional, Cloggers, Ballet, and Jazzmatazz Dance Club.
 Tickets will be available in October for $15 per person.
 For more information, email nmccall@suncitycenter.org.
 Proceeds for the event will support Phase 1B (pool and restaurant).
+Tickets $15 per person – BYOB.
+Tickets available for reserved seating at the Kiosk in the Atrium on Tuesdays and Thursdays 10:00 a.m. - 12:00 p.m.

 TUE.
 NOV 18 - SOUTH BY GENEALOGICAL SOCIEY MEETING